-Berossus was a Chaldean priest of Marduk and a historian of the 3rd Century BC.
-His writings were published about 275 BC but his work survived only as far as it was quoted by others, notably, Alexander Polyhistor a Greek historian and native of Miletus (1st Century BC), and by Josephus (1st Century AD).
-24 He is also quoted by a few others as late as the 9th Century AD.
-Berossus' account is basically a version of the Babylonian Flood.
-He notes that the vessel being stranded in Armenia, some part of it yet remains in the Kurdish mountains in Armenia; and the people scrape off the bitumen, and carry it away, and make use of it by way of an alexipharmic and amulet.
-25 Some believe that Berossus was acquainted with both the Hebrew version which puts the Ark in Armenia (Urartu), and the Babylonian, which puts the Ark in the Gordyaean mountains.
+Berossus.
+A Chaldean priest of Marduk and historian (3rd Century B.C.).
+His writings were published about 275 B.C. but his work survived only as far as it was quoted by others, notably, Alexander Polyhistor (1st Century B.C.), a Greek historian and native of Miletus, and by Josephus (1st Century A.D.).
+He is also quoted by a few others as late as the 9th Century A.D.
+Berossus' account is basically a version of the Babylonian Flood account.
+He notes that "the vessel being stranded in Armenia, some part of it yet remains in the Kurdish mountains in Armenia; and the people scrape off the bitumen, and carry it away, and make use of it by way of an alexipharmic and amulet."
+Some believe that Berossus was acquainted with both the Hebrew version which puts the Ark in Armenia (Urartu), and the Babylonian, which puts the Ark in the Gordyaean mountains.
 They conclude the reason he mentions both territories is that he is trying to reconcile the two accounts.
 This may be true, but it is an argument from silence.
 The fact is, this location, Cudi Dagh, is both in the Gordyaean mountains and within the borders of ancient Armenia (Urartu).
 It may be that Berossus is just trying to be precise!

 The Targums.

-The targums are paraphrases in Aramaic which were made by and for the Jews after they returned from the captivity in Babylon (See Nehemiah 8:8).
-After their long captivity, many of the Jews forgot their native tongue (Hebrew) only understanding the language (Aramaic) of their former captors.
+The targums are paraphrases in Aramaic which were made for the Jews after they returned from the captivity in Babylon (See Nehemiah 8:8).
+After their long captivity many of the Jews forgot their native tongue (Hebrew) only understanding the language (Aramaic) of their former captors.
 These paraphrases were originally oral.
 They were rather loose paraphrases, and in some instances, were like running commentaries.
 The targums later attained a fixed form and were written down and preserved.
 They give Bible scholars a valuable tool for textual criticism and interpretation.
 Three of these targums (Onkelos, Neofiti, and pseudo-Jonathan) put the landing place of the Ark in the Qardu (Kurdish) mountains.
-It should be remembered that these mountains were not far from where some of these Jews spent their captivity, and it is probable they did not know much about the kingdom of Ararat since this kingdom had ceased to exist around the 7th Century BC.26
+It should be remembered that these mountains were not far from where some of these Jews spent their captivity!
+They probably did not know of the kingdom of Ararat since this kingdom had ceased to exist around the 7th Century B.C.
+22 Some claim with no proof that Noah left archives on or near the Ark landing site, including potentially The Book of Jasher or Book of Jubilees (parallels of biblical history).

 Josephus.

-Writing during the 1st Century AD, Josephus was a man of Jewish birth who was loyal to the Roman Empire.
+First Century A.D.
+Josephus was a man of Jewish birth who was loyal to the Roman Empire.
 He was a man of great intellect and a contemporary of the Apostle Paul.
 As an official historian of the Jews for the Roman Empire he had access to all the archives and libraries of the day.
 He mentions the remains of Noah's Ark three times.
-All mentions are found in the Antiquities of the Jews.
-The first is found in Vol. IV on P. 43 of the Loeb edition.27 Here he says:
+All are found in the Antiquities of the Jews.
+The first is found in Vol. IV on P. 43 of the Loeb edition.23 Here he says: